openbridge/embedded-api/product-information.md

 ### Facebook Marketing

 Facebook marketing requires a Facebook Ad account ID that is connected to the authorized identity attached to the subscription.
-A list of available Facebook Ad account IDs can be requested from the Openbridge Service API.
+A list of available Facebook Ad account IDs can be requested with the [Facebook Ads](service-api.md#facebook-ads) endpoint on the Openbridge Service API.

 __Product Attributes__
 > | Key | Value |